 Getting there: 45 minutes north-east from Shibuya Station to Oshiage Station on Hanzomon Line (Adult one way JPY 240)

 Cost: Adult JPY 2,060 for Skytree Tembo Deck (highest point).
 Info on more types of tickets here.

 TIP: There’s a free observation deck at Tokyo Metro Government Offices, located in south-western Shinjuku if you can’t get enough of Tokyo from above!

 In the afternoon, travel back in time by strolling the beautiful Tokyo Imperial Palace East Gardens 皇居東御苑.
 This remarkable setting is the former grounds of Edo Castle – although today only the moat, walls and entrance gates are still standing.
 The castle was the residence of the Tokugawa Shogun during the 17th – 19th centuries and then Emperor Meiji until 1888.
 So much history to enjoy as you relax and unwind in the gardens!

-Getting there: From Tokyo Skytree, about 20mins from Oshiage station to Otemachi station on the Hanzomon Line (Adult one way JPY 200)
+From Tokyo Skytree, about 20mins from Oshiage station to Otemachi station on the Hanzomon Line (Adult one way JPY 200)

 Cost: Imperial Palace Gardens FREE

 Wander the streets of Ginza 銀座 and admire the designer shops and funky architecture.
 Be warned, though – this pricey suburb of Tokyo is where many tourists and expats stay and in turn has earned Tokyo the undeserved reputation of being an expensive destination to visit.
 Personally, I didn’t think prices for food and cocktails were any more expensive than a Sydney or Melbourne bar.
 Due to the nature of the streets in Ginza I felt as though was exploring a borough of New York City rather than a Japanese neighbourhood.
 Anyway, the work-of-art architecture keeps things interesting at least!